 Direct mail ads are exactly what they sound like.
 While this approach is on the more traditional side, it is still useful.
 With direct mail, you can target specific people while relying on nothing more than the postal service.
 With this method, you can reach people in their homes with detailed physical marketing materials.

 Online reviews are like an online version of word-of-mouth advertising.
 Many consumers trust words from customers before them.
-Google, Yelp, and Facebook reviews are few of many online directories for local businesses you can take advantage of.
+Google, Yelp, and Facebook reviews are a few of the many online directories for local businesses you can take advantage of.
 Be sure to encourage your happiest patients to leave you an online review after a visit.
-If you haven’t already, make sure your practice is listed on Google My Business (GMB) to make it easier for patients to leave Google reviews.
+If you haven’t already, make sure your practice is listed on Google Business Profile (GMB) to make it easier for patients to leave Google reviews.

 Dental Advertising Samples

 You now know some of the broader categories of advertisement.
 Now, we can proceed to some specific examples of dental ads that work.
 Hopefully, seeing these ads in action will inspire you to generate a creative idea for your next dental ad.

 Showcase Before & After: Remind Them Change is Possible (And Beautiful)

 In dentistry, there are few ads more effective than a simple before and after.
 Many potential dental clients have hopeless feelings regarding the state of their teeth.
 But with a persuasive ad, you can convince them that your team can turn even the most neglected teeth into a beautiful smile.

 Malo Clinic Postcard